-23) From your observation, what are my best trait as a person?
+23) From your observation, what are my best traits as a person?
 Where exactly do you feel I need improvement in my life?

 24) Do you like wrestling, boxing, or any kind of other sport that entails toughness and agility?
 Do you like the concept of being rugged elsewhere?

-25) What do you think would be the finest present you can give to a person?
+25) What do you think would be the most acceptable present you can give to a person?

 27) Do you still remember our initial kiss?
-What were you thinking when we had our first kiss?
+What did you think when we had our first kiss?

 28) Can you tell me about your idea of a beloved?
 Do you think we have a real passion for one another or not?

-29) Would you really feel different about me if you discovered that I was bisexual, or if I had some bisexual propensities?
+29) Would you feel different about me if you discovered that I was bisexual or if I had some bisexual propensities?